 See the BMW M8 GTE in our separate story here

-For a taste of what the cars look like under the disguise of this prototype, check out the very official-looking BMW Concept 8-series show car (above) shown at the Villa d’Este concours d’elegance in Italy in 2017.
+For a taste of what the cars look like under the disguise of this prototype, check out the very official-looking BMW Concept 8-series show car (below) shown at the Villa d’Este concours d’elegance in Italy in 2017.

 BMW chief executive Harald Krüger calls the new 8-series ‘the next model in the expansion of our luxury-car offering and will raise the benchmark for coupes in the segment.’